amcon/GA_Project_4/README.md

 Aaron Conklin

 ## groupIt
-chairShare is a full stack web application for high-end furniture, where users can post furniture they would like to sell, and watch other user's products for potential purchase.

 groupIt is a full stack web application for group content sharing.
 Much like a facebook private group.
 You as an admin can create group and invite users to be a part of this group.
 This content is locked into the group so you can feel safe to be as open as you and the members would like.